samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 The magic of the deck functions only if its cards are drawn at random.
 You can take a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to draw a card at random from the deck and throw it to the ground at a point within 30 feet of yourself.
 An illusion of a creature, determined by rolling on the Deck of Illusions table, forms over the thrown card and remains until dispelled.
 The illusory creature created by the card looks and behaves like a real creature of its kind, except that it can do no harm.
 While you are within 120 feet of the illusory creature and can see it, you can take a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to move it anywhere within 30 feet of its card.

 Any physical interaction with the illusory creature reveals it to be false, because objects pass through it.
 A creature that takes a [Study](/sources/dnd/free-rules/rules-glossary#StudyAction) action to visually inspect the illusory creature identifies it as an illusion with a successful DC 15 Intelligence ([Investigation](/sources/dnd/free-rules/playing-the-game#Skills)) check.
 The illusion lasts until its card is moved or the illusion is dispelled (using a [Dispel Magic](/spells/2619103-dispel-magic) spell or a similar effect).
-When the illusion ends, the image on its card disappears, and that card can’t be used again.
+When the illusion ends, the image on its card disappears, and that card can't be used again.

 #### Deck of Illusions